JoseMdna/Spooky-Ghost-Slot-Machine/README.md

 ## Next Steps
 - Add a sound effect when the user clicks the spin button and when the user gets a win
-- Add spinning reel animation
+- Add a spinning reel animation
 - Light/Dark mode
 - icons inside of reel get animated on a win